Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 RtX OoHxcgS0NFYLhEhNgnu6ugaduMbHWYIx YZSxCAnGU1Gjn6M62 EnTqqtRygH5kxBjU9DIvcwU6kvG UukrDfojXJ7FvAt8wJOVUtw2GlD9Ree3zOpbTOJzVyy

-Again, discovery and crawling all factor into whether your content is indexable or not, so you’ll want to ensure Google is discovering and crawling your pages.
+Again, discovery and crawling all factor into whether your content is or not, so you’ll want to ensure Google is discovering and crawling your pages.

 Crawl efficiency still plays a part in the discovery stage, especially with paginated pages, but internal links help crawlers discover content on your website and reduce crawl depth.

-This brings me to my next point, sitemaps.
+This brings me to my next point: sitemaps.

-Setting up a Sitemap.xml to Help Search Engines Discover Your URLs
+Discovery Tip: Setting up a Sitemap.xml to Help Search Engines Discover Your URLs

 bO ZvkuX 1Lqb24jUVrMzrebZgM9xH9lbOzXz v8dltdd2iWS5N9myUqD9122XXsJlTYXtE U4g40T11Euy4prSm savcZW0RQWOVUgsywLl eApJdkx QSKm38Lh9POnLpuF5bwXw26FMfUAnLewVo